 Arthur Seabrooks has done away with more than just textbooks since switching schools this year.
 The 17-year-old has lost almost 50 pounds.

-He is one of three full-time students currently enrolled in Loften High School’s new Growing Education Training (GET) program, which caters to intellectually disabled students who have trouble learning in a traditional classroom setting.
+He is one of three full-time students currently enrolled in Loften High School’s new Growing Education Training (GET) program, which caters to students with disabilities who have trouble learning in a traditional classroom setting and are on special diploma track, according to Alachua County transitions specialist David Baines.

 Through the program, Seabrooks participates in intensive outdoor gardening activities, which have introduced him to an active lifestyle of clean eating and provided some job-skills.
 More than a dozen other students from Florida’s exceptional student education (ESE) program visit the site weekly for community-based job training.

-“Most of the kids that we have want to work,” said David Baines, Alachua County transitions specialist.
+“Most of the kids that we have want to work,” Baines said.
 “They want to feel like they’re part of society.”

 The GET program gives them that chance, he said.